louispaulet/OpenAI_CLIP-REACT-FLASK/README.md

 - `Dockerfile`: Configuration for building the backend Docker container
 - `app.py`: Main Flask application file, containing the API endpoint and the CLIP model integration
+- `test_unit.py`: Unit tests for the backend
+- `test_integration.py`: Integration tests for the backend

 ### `clip-filter-frontend`